dtcenter/METplus/.github/labels/README.md

 New "type" labels should only be added to a repository when a corresponding GitHub issue template is also added.

+To add a new common label, manually update the common_labels.txt file.

 Sample commands for processing all METplus repos:

 ```